eigerco/beerus/book/README.md

 ## Translations

-This book is targetting international audience, and we inspired our work from [Google repos](https://github.com/google/comprehensive-rust).
+This book is targeting international audience, and we inspired our work from [Google repos](https://github.com/google/comprehensive-rust).
 Please refer to [this page](https://github.com/google/comprehensive-rust/blob/5bbb68be2cee0f2ee1b5be96c97e5a6aad385b1f/TRANSLATIONS.md) for the original documentation.
 In this documentation details can be found to build translations and add new ones.

 Basically, each translation can be found in a `.po` file where the translators only have to translate chunk of texts